Priyanka Chopra Wins Another People’s Choice Award For ‘Quantico,’ Talks Phone Sex And Shower Sex

 A rep for Priyanka Chopra told People magazine that the Baywatch actress returned to work on Monday morning.
 The scary on-set accident took place on Thursday while Chopra was filming the ABC drama Quantico, which was nominated for the favorite network TV drama award.

 Priyanka Chopra, meanwhile, was nominated for the Favourite Dramatic TV Actress award, and she took home the coveted prize.
-According to the Indian Express, Chopra beat out popular actresses Taraji P. Henson, Ellen Pompeo, Viola Davis, and Kerry Washington.
+According to the Indian Express, Chopra beat popular actresses Taraji P. Henson, Ellen Pompeo, Viola Davis, and Kerry Washington.

 Speechless!
 Thank you to everyone who voted… this would not have been possible without you.
 A special shout out to my #PCManiacs… big love to you all.
 You know how much you mean to me, guys!
 Thank you all for the love you've given #AlexParrish and @AbcQuantico … Don't forget to tune in to Quantico now on Mondays… starting Jan 23rd!